 This means when you are tired, and you get a craving for something sweet, it becomes harder to resist, and you end up giving in to the craving.
 Moreover, when you do indulge in that sweet treat, it stimulates the reward center of your brain even more than if you were rested… making that treat seem even tastier, which just makes us want more.

 Saying that muscle is vital to your body is an understatement.
 When you gain muscle, that muscle helps you burn more calories.
 Therefore, the more muscle you have, the more calories you burn throughout the day.
 This is great if you’re trying to lose weight.

 When you don’t get the rest you need, you are less motivated to be active, and you begin to lose muscle.
 Unfortunately, dieters who are sleep deprived tend to lose more muscle than fat.
 Not getting enough sleep slows down the number of calories you are burning every day.

 *Always check with your doctor before starting any exercise program.

 Not getting enough sleep can have an impact on the amount of weight you lose and how long it takes you to lose it.
 Be sure to get to bed early to ensure you get at least 7 hours of sleep a night.
 If you are having trouble getting to sleep, try creating a nightly routine for yourself, cutting off caffeine intake early, and shutting down all electronics at least minutes before bedtime.
 This will help you fall asleep quicker.

 If you are ready to finally lose the weight once and for all, stop into one of our weight loss clinics and talk to one of our health steps support team.
 Healthy Steps can provide you with the tools you need to lose more weight faster than you thought possible.
 Plus, we teach you the healthy habits you need to keep the weight off for good.

-Ready to get started with a consultation with a Healthy Steps representative?
-Simply fill out this form with your questions and we'll contact you.
-You can also call or text us at 818.423.5422.
+Ready to get started with a live representative?
+Fill out this form and we'll contact you.
+You can also call or text us at 818.403.5487.